sybila/BCSgen/README.md

 > Both state space or reaction network might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.

-> <sup>1</sup> IN order to use parallel computing, you need to install [pathos](https://github.com/uqfoundation/pathos) library (use pip install git+https://github.com/uqfoundation/pathos.git@master on linux machines)
+> <sup>1</sup> IN order to use parallel computing, you need to install [conda](http://conda.pydata.org/docs/install/quick.html), [pathos](https://github.com/uqfoundation/pathos) library (use pip install git+https://github.com/uqfoundation/pathos.git@master on linux machines), and all dependencies required by the packages.